nju33/pocket-pocket/README.md

 ### Open Pocket Pocket

 First you will be asked for the consumer key so paste it.
+(This is the first time, or only when `~/.pocket-pocket.js` is missing or wrong. `~/.pocket-pocket.js` is the configuration file and the contents are JSON of this feeling (`{consumer_key:  ...}`).)

 ![notify1](https://github.com/nju33/pocket-pocket/blob/master/readme/notify1.png?raw=true)